 Additional terms specific to my proofreading service:

-3. I reserve the right to not complete any project I don't want to, for any reason.
-I will only refund your money if I end up not completing the project, otherwise all sales are final.
-If you refuse to let me finish the project for whatever reason, I will keep the first half of the payment that I've already received, but I won't request the final half.
+2. I reserve the right to not complete any project I don't want to, for any reason.
+I will only refund your money if I choose not to complete the project, otherwise all sales are final.

 4. I reserve the right to alter these terms at any time.